Programming & Data Processing

 "Line one\nHe said \"it works\" — see C:\\logs\\output.txt"

-Every problematic character is now prefixed with a backslash, and the entire value is wrapped in double quotes.
-This output can be placed directly into any JSON object, array, or API request body.
+Every problematic character now has a backslash in front of it, and the whole value is wrapped in double quotes.
+You can drop this output straight into any JSON object, array, or API request body.

 1. Open the tool.
-Navigate to wtools.com/json-stringify-text in any browser.
+Go to wtools.com/json-stringify-text in any browser.

 2. Paste your text.
-Enter or paste the raw text you want to escape into the input area.
-There is no length limit for typical use cases.
+Drop your raw text into the input area.
+There's no real length limit for typical use cases.

-3. Configure options.
-The tool provides quote controls (whether to wrap the result in outer double quotes) and indentation options for formatted output.
+3. Tweak the options.
+You can control whether the result gets wrapped in outer double quotes, and set indentation for formatted output.

-4. Get the result.
-The escaped, JSON-safe string appears immediately in the output area.
+4. Grab the result.
+The escaped, JSON-safe string shows up immediately in the output area.

 5. Copy and use.
-Copy the result and paste it directly into your JSON file, API payload, configuration, or code.
+Paste it into your JSON file, API payload, config, or code.

 No accounts, no downloads, no dependencies.
-The conversion happens entirely in your browser.
+Everything happens in your browser.

 Input: